Learning NLP for the Workplace

-As we acknowledge at Tricres, “With great power comes great responsibility” and NLP is indeed a powerful tool.
-With the right intent it’s a diverse application that can enhance and positively affect life in all aspects.
+As we acknowledge at Tricres, “With great power comes great responsibility”.
+NLP is indeed a powerful tool.
+With the right intent, it’s a diverse application that can enhance and positively affect life in all aspects.

-NLP inherently processes all experiences as positive, so that even a perceived failure has merit and provides useful guidance for future actions.
-When something unexpected happens there are lessons to be learned that will influence behaviours and thoughts going forward, so every experience is technically beneficial.
+NLP inherently processes all experiences as positive.
+So that even a perceived failure has merit and provides useful guidance for future actions.
+When something unexpected happens there are lessons to be learned that will influence behaviours and thoughts going forward.
+Every experience is technically beneficial.

 It’s how we react to the experiences in life that create meaningful manifestations.
-This psychological approach helps followers of this discipline learn, grow, and create a positive and more proactive attitude to those bumps in the road of life.
+This psychological approach helps followers of this discipline learn and grow.
+It creates a positive and more proactive attitude to those bumps in the road of life.

-Today NLP is used in a wide array of fields including therapy, counselling, business, sports, the military, education, and even sectors like medicine and law.
+Today NLP is used in a wide array of fields.
+These include therapy, counselling, business, sports, the military, education, and even sectors like medicine and law.

 How does NLP work?